nevrome/bleiglas/README.md

 </table>

-Voronoi tessellation can be calculated not just for 2D surfaces, but also for higher dimensions.
+I learned that Voronoi tessellation can be calculated not just for 2D surfaces, but also for higher dimensions.
 The [voro++](http://math.lbl.gov/voro++/) software library does exactly this for 3D space.

-`bleiglas::tessellate()` is a minimal wrapper function that calls the voro++ command line interface for datasets like the one introduced above.
-Therefore you have to install voro++ to use it.
+`bleiglas::tessellate()` is a minimal wrapper function that calls the voro++ command line interface (therefore you have to install voro++ to use it) for datasets like the one introduced above.
+We can apply it like
+this:

 ``` r
 raw_voro_output <- bleiglas::tessellate(